 Psychological Assessments and Evaluations:

-The assessment process typically involves an intake meeting with parents to gather background information and identify specific questions for the evaluation.
-The child would then come in for several testing sessions to assess their level of need.
-Afterwards, the family takes a break while the testing measures are scored and an assessment report is written.
-The family is then brought in to share feedback and recommendations to best support the needs of the child based on the assessment findings.
+During the assessment process, I collect information from the individual, parents, couple, guardian, school, medical providers and/or other interested parties to determine the person's needs and make recommendations for the best ways to support them in the various systems in which they operate.
+This process typically involves an intake meeting to gather background information and identify specific questions for the evaluation.
+Then the individual participates in several testing sessions to assess their level of functioning and abilities based on the assessment goals.
+Afterwards, the individual takes a break from testing while the measures are scored and interpreted and an assessment report is written.
+The person is then brought back for a feedback session to share assessment outcomes and recommendations that have been identified to support the individual's functioning.
+The assessment process takes place over several weeks (at a minimum) and the time and fees of each are dependent on the individual's assessment needs.

 Please contact me for further information.

-My mission is to help you feel better by helping children and their families find ways to heal their souls through therapeutic interventions.
+My mission is to help you feel better by helping you find ways to heal through therapeutic interventions.

 Please explore my website and contact me to schedule an appointment